OWASP/samm/Supporting Resources/v1.5/MarkDown/parts/SAMM-1.5-LCS-1-Culture.md

 Starting with penetration testing and high-level test cases based on the functionality of software, an organization evolves toward usage of security testing automation to cover the wide variety of test cases that might demonstrate a vulnerability in the system.

 In an advanced form, provision of this practice involves customization of testing automation to build a battery of security tests covering application-specific concerns in detail.
 With additional visibility at the organization level, security testing enables organizations to set minimum expectations for security testing results before a project release is accepted.

+### Security Testing
+The Security Testing (ST) practice is focused on inspection of software in the runtime environment in order to find security problems.
+These testing activities bolster the assurance case for software by checking it in the same context in which it is expected to run, thus making visible operational misconfigurations or errors in business logic that are difficult to otherwise find.

 # Verification
 ## Activities Overview